briannachan3/briannachan3/README.md

 I design things!

-I'm a computer science student big on UI/UX design and web/app development.
+I'm a computer science student big on UI/UX design and web/mobile application development, w/ a dash of experience in data visualization.

 I work at the intersection of design and technology.